Mass Text vs Group Text: Key Differences and Best Use Cases

 Remember, these phrases are tools, not scripts.
 The most important thing is your genuine intention to understand and connect.
 Choose the words of empathy that feel most authentic to you and the situation.

-In our increasingly digital world, a significant portion of our communication happens through screens.
-Learning how to show empathy over text or chat presents unique challenges but is an essential skill.
 Non-verbal cues – tone of voice, facial expressions, body language – are missing, making misinterpretations more likely.
 However, with intention and the right approach, you can still convey genuine care and understanding.

 Despite these challenges, you can show empathy over text.
 Here’s how: